-How do see the some of the most famous paintings at the Metropolitan - while staying focused (and sane)?
+How do see the some of the best paintings in the Met - while staying focused (and sane)?
 Take along this itinerary!

-When I first began frequenting art museums, I wanted to know which famous paintings shaped art history, which art museums housed them, and what political and social forces influenced the famous painters (Yep, I was in a hurry to learn art history!)
+When I first began frequenting art museums, I wanted to know which paintings shaped art history, which art museums housed them, and what political and social forces influenced these famous painters (Yep, I was in a hurry to learn art history!).

-I couldn't find a product to meet these specs, so I created one - a portable guide to the history of painting called 250 Masterpieces in Western Painting.
-It's a set of art history cards exploring the famous paintings discussed most often by art history experts.
+I couldn't find a product that met these specs, so I created Masterpiece Cards, a set of art history cards introducing 250 famous paintings discussed most often in leading art history books.

-The paintings in boldface are in Masterpiece Cards, while the other art paintings are slightly less well-known (according to consensus from some 40 art historians and their art history books):
+The paintings in boldface are in Masterpiece Cards; the other art paintings are slightly less well-known (according to consensus from some 40 art historians):

 - Balthus.
 Nude Before a Mirror.
 Oil on canvas, 1955

 - Bierstadt, Albert.
 The Rocky Mountains, Lander's Peak.
 Oil on canvas, 1863.

 - Bonheur, Marie-Rosalie (Rosa).
 The Horse Fair.
 Oil on canvas, 1853.
 Below.
 The first woman to receive the Cross of the French Legion of Honor.
 Discover other paintings by Bonheur.
 And see Bonheur's miniscule study for Horse Fair at the Albright-Knox Art Gallery.